dscardoso/dscardoso.github.io/_pages/about.md

 {% include base_path %}

 Hello!
-I am a PhD candidate at Cornell University's Dyson School.
+I am a postdoctoral researcher at the [University of Geneva's Institute of Economics and Econometrics](https://www.unige.ch/gsem/en/research/institutes/iee/).
 My research interests are in Environmental and Resource Economics and Industrial Organization.

-I will join the Department of Agricultural Economics at Purdue University as an assistant professor after a postdoctoral fellowship at the University of Geneva's  Institute of Economics and Econometrics.
+I will join the Department of Agricultural Economics at Purdue University as an Assistant Professor in 2022.

 ## Working Papers